paritytech/polkadot/roadmap/implementers-guide/src/runtime/router.md

   1. Remove `P` if it exists in `NeedsDispatch`.
   1. If `P` is in `NextDispatchRoundStartWith`, then reset it to `None`
   - Note that we don't remove the open/close requests since they are gon die out naturally.
-TODO: What happens with the deposits in channels or open requests?
 1. For each request `R` in `HrmpOpenChannelRequests`:
     1. if `R.confirmed = false`:
         1. increment `R.age` by 1.